-In general, there is a whole set of values for u_i , v_j that support a stable assignment.
-While the issues related to the distribution of surplus will be discussed in the next Chapter, we present in the table below three (of many) such imputations, denoted by a, b and c, for the stable assignment in example 7.4.
+In general, there is a whole set of values for $u_i$ , $v_j$ that support a stable assignment.
+While the issues related to the distribution of surplus will be discussed in the next Chapter, we present in Table 7.1 below three (of many) such imputations, denoted by a, b and c, for the stable assignment in example 7.4.